jenjung2/asymmetrikORC/README.md

 The BusinessCardParser.java class is a public class used for parsing information from a text file that is inserted by the user.
 This class returns the name, phone number, and email address found in the file.

 ## Running Solution
-To compile the program
+To compile the program:
+javac BusinessCardParser.java<

-To start the program
+To start the program:
+java BusinessCardParser>
 ## Testing Solution
-Running the examples
+Running the examples:
+Example1.txt
+Example2.txt
+Example3.txt